-As if polenta couldn't get any better, the addition of mascarpone provides a rich creaminess to this dish.
-Serve it alongside a hearty ragu or a refreshing salad for a weeknight dinner!
+This simple and delicious mascarpone polenta comes together in just under an hour and is baked in the oven for a fuss-free experience!
+As if polenta couldn’t get any better, the addition of mascarpone provides a rich creaminess to this dish.
+Serve it alongside my mushroom bourguignon or kale caesar salad for a hearty dinner!

 Okay, so this mascarpone polenta has definitely got to be my new favorite side dish!
 It’s nourishing, filling, and oh so creamy.
 There’s a touch of sweet corn from the cornmeal, and the mascarpone really adds an extra level of deliciousness.